15 Best WordPress Table Plugins Tested & Compared for 2026

 • Two editing modes for different skill levels

-• 50+ pre-designed templates for faster setup
+• 50 pre-designed templates for faster table setup

-• FluentCart integration for dynamic product tables
+• WooCommerce and FluentCart integrations for dynamic product tables

 What Could Be Better

-• Only 5+ templates available in the free version
+• Only 5 templates available in the free version

 • External data integrations require the premium upgrade